BondaiKa/geospatial_data_processing/README.md

 # Geospatial Data Processing
 A comprehensive repository, that contains all necesary information/instructures/code for preprocessing orthophotos based on geospatial queries, including stitching, resizing, and performance optimization.

+## Project Structure

+- `notebooks/` - contains analysis or attempt walkthrough how I solved some issues
+- `main.py` - entrypoin of the repostory.
+- `utils.py` - is used in `main.py` as well as in notebooks.
+- `pyproject.toml` - list of packages to install (similar to `requirements.txt`)

 ## General information
 - Official started date: 10.01.2024 (14:00 CET)
 - Real started date: 11.01.2024